BDO Global: Ireland

 BDO Simpson Xavier is a partnership of chartered accountants in the Republic of Ireland that was formed by Anthuan Xavier and Dave Simpson in 1982.
 It is the Irish member firm of BDO International.
-The firm adopting the worldwide branding of BDO in 2009.
+The firm adopted the worldwide branding of BDO in 2009.
 The rebrand took just over five months.
-The intention was to create a global consistency, so that the BDO network could be presented as a single entity.

 With offices throughout Ireland, the firm offers auditing, consultancy and tax services to organisations in the private and public sectors and is the 5th largest accountancy firm in Ireland.
 Revenues were €62 million for the year ending 28 February 2006, with average revenue per partner of €1.5 million.

+India

+BDO in India is among the largest accounting firms in India and a key member of the global BDO organisation.
+Headquartered in Mumbai, the firm offers services to domestic and international clients in Assurance, Tax, Advisory, Managed Services & Outsourcing, Technology Products & Solutions, and Digital Transformation.
+With respect to audits in India, BDO has been rapidly expanding its market share in terms of the number of companies it audits.
+BDO, which is ranked fifth and is placed above PwC, recorded the highest growth rate among the Big 6, jumping 30% YoY to audit 78 companies (up from 60).

+Currently, BDO in India has a workforce of more than 11,000 employees, including BDO EDGE and BDO RISE, led by more than 350 partners and directors operating out of 19 offices, across 14 key cities.

+Italy

+BDO Italia SpA is the Italian member firm of BDO International.
+In 2024, BDO had 14 offices across Italy, with 1,200 professionals and over 80 partners.
+The firm offers auditing, ESG consultancy, M&A advisory, and tax and law services to organisations in the private and public sectors and is the 5th largest audit firm in Italy.
+Revenues were €142 million for the year ending 30 June 2024.

 Mauritius

 BDO Mauritius originates from DCDM, a firm founded in Mauritius in 1952.
 It is a firm of Chartered Accountants, registered with the Institute of Chartered Accountants in England and Wales.
 DCDM joined the BDO network in 2007 as BDO DCDM and as of 2010, became known as BDO Mauritius.